-Our Officers are elected to work full-time representing Manchester Metropolitan students at every level of decision-making in the university, to the local community and on national campaigns.
-Student Officers lead the political direction of The Union and campaign on behalf of students to ensure positive changes on anything that affects student life.
+The Officers are elected to work full-time representing Manchester Metropolitan students at every level of decision-making in the university, and decide the direction The Union will take.
+Student Officers lead the political direction of The Union and campaign on behalf of students to ensure positive change on anything that affects student life.

 The Student Officers also take on the role of trustee for The Union, which is a registered charity.
 Trustees exist to ensure the financial and strategic health of the organisation.
-Within the role they are responsible for managing risk, setting strategy and scrutinising the activity of The Union — don't worry, if elected you'll receive full training for this.
+They manage risks, set strategy and scrutinise the activity of The Union.

-There are six full-time paid positions available for students to stand for.
+There are five full-time paid positions available for students to stand for.
 Every student can stand for the roles - for example, you don't have to be based at Manchester to run for President, Education, Wellbeing, Societies and Development or Sport.
 All of the positions are paid around £19,000 p.a.

 - Leads the representation of student views and interests to the University, locally and nationally.